RIKEN-RCCS/lens3/v1/doc/user-guide.md

 ## Quick Setup of Buckets

-Accessing the Web UI first shows "New pool" section.
-A _bucket-pool_ or a pool is a directory to hold buckets.
+Accessing the Web UI first shows "Manage Pools" section.
+A _bucket-pool_ or a _pool_ is a directory to hold buckets.
 Each pool corresponds to a single MinIO instance.
 Buckets and access keys are associated to a pool.

 ![Landing screenshot](ug1.jpg)

 The first step is creating a pool.
-Fill a directory in a full path and select a unix group, them click "CREATE".
-The directory needs to be writable to the user:group pair, of course.
+Fill a directory as a full path and select a unix group, them click "CREATE" button (a plus icon).
+The directory needs to be writable to the user:group pair.

 ![Pool list screenshot](ug2.jpg)

-"Pool list" section shows a list of existing pools.
+"List Pools" section shows a list of existing pools.
 It is a slider list.
 Select a pool by clicking an edit button (a pencil).
 It opens a "Pool edit" section.
 Or, delete a pool by clicking a delete button (a trash can).

 ![Pool edit screenshot](ug3.jpg)

-"Pool edit" section has two independent subsections -- one for buckets and the other for access keys.
+"Edit a Pool" section has two independent subsections -- one for buckets and the other for access keys.

 A bucket has a bucket-policy that specifies a permission to public
 access: "none", "upload", "download", or "public".
 A bucket with the